code-review-checklists/java-concurrency/README.md

 thread-safe and might it be called from multiple threads concurrently?** If the answers are "no" and "yes", either double-checked locking should be used or the initialization should be eager.

+Be especially wary of using lazy-initialization in mutable objects.
+They are prone to cache invalidation race conditions: see [RC.9](#cache-invalidation-race).

 <a name="use-dcl"></a>
 [#](#use-dcl) LI.2.
 If a field is initialized lazily under a simple lock, is it possible to use double-checked locking instead to improve performance?